Peer Review Guidelines

 Communicate at a high professional standard, avoiding personal remarks or inappropriate language.

-Report any ethical concerns (plagiarism, duplicate publication, data falsification) confidentially to the Editor:
+Report any ethical concerns (plagiarism, duplicate publication, data falsification) confidentially to the Editorial Office:

 Subject: Ethical Concern – [Manuscript ID]